South China Sea

 Mar 06 , 2017Sending the first US aircraft-carrier combat group to patrol the South China Sea since the Philippines arbitration has unsettled the region.
 The US military should promote new trust-building with its Chinese counterpart, and the administration can ease tensions with a clear statement on sovereignty over South China Sea features.

 - Ramses Amer , Associated Fellow, Institute for Security & Development Policy, Sweden

 Li Jianwei ,

 Mar 03 , 2017In China’s foreign relations regarding the South China Sea (SCS) Issues, Vietnam is undoubtedly one of the key countries that China has to face and need to be handled well for its overall good neighbourly relations in its regional foreign policy.

 - Sourabh Gupta , Senior Fellow, Institute for China-America Studies

 Feb 17 , 2017Mr.
-Tillerson’s betray a lack of understanding of the U.S. position on the sovereignty claims in the South China Sea.
-As a matter of policy, the U.S. takes no position - and hasn’t for decades - on these rival claims.
-If Mr. Tillerson has the chance to encounter Mr. Li on his next visit to Beijing, he might learn that the warships sent to recover the islands in 1946 were even provided by the United States.
+Tillerson betrays a lack of understanding of the U.S. position on the sovereignty claims in the South China Sea.
+As a matter of policy, the U.S. takes no position – and hasn’t for decades – on these rival claims.
+If the Secretary of State has the chance to encounter 96-year Li Jingsen on his next visit to Beijing, he might learn that the warships sent by China to recover the islands in 1946 were even provided by the United States.